 Using the Best Vodka & Ginger Beer

-Restaurant lore has it that Moscow Mules were originally created to use excess Smirnoff vodka and homemade ginger beer at Cock n’ Bull tavern in Los Angeles.
-That means, if you’re interested in creating a truly authentic Mule, you’ll have to concoct your own ginger beer.
+Restaurant lore has it that Moscow Mules were originally created to use excess Smirnoff vodka and homemade ginger beer at Cock n’ Bull Tavern in Los Angeles (that’s right—the drink isn’t Russian in origin).

 What’s with the Copper Mug?